mhmh4/straw-poll-clone/README.md

 py app.py
 ```

 ### Open a web browser and visit the following URL: `http://127.0.0.1:5000/`.
-It will take you to the application's home page where you can start creating straw polls.
+This will take you to the home page where you can start using the web application on your local machine.